smartface/sf-extension-utils/doc/biometricLogin.md

 | --- | --- |
 | field | <code>string</code> |

-<a name="module_BiometricLogin..getSecureData"></a>
+<a name="module_BiometricLogin..load"></a>

-### BiometricLogin~getSecureData(loadParams)
+### BiometricLogin~load(loadParams) ⇒ <code>Promise</code>
 Main functionality of the module.
 Call this function at onShow method of the page for auto login handling.
+Note that your page will be prompted to validate biometric information when it is loaded.
+To overcome it, use doNotAutoAskLogin property

 **Kind**: inner method of [<code>BiometricLogin</code>](#module_BiometricLogin)
+**Returns**: <code>Promise</code> - - Always resolves the promise, so don't bother chaining it.

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |